 Well, people like the Kardashians and David Beckham have stumbled on a way by being famous.
 They have multiple sources of income (perfume, endorsements, branding, media, public appearances, sponsorship) and the money rolls in 24 hours a day, 7 days a week.
 They appear to have multiple personas, all earning for 168 hours per week, 52 weeks of the year.
 They are money making machines!
 That is how they get to be so rich, they’ve used their fame to maximise their earning time.

 Well, to do it you have to think outside of the box.
 This is partly a property blog and as most of you know, property is one way to a passive income.
 You do the work once (buy the house, rent it out) and are paid for it every month in rent.
 By ‘rinsing and repeating’ this scenario, you can build up a nice little portfolio and a good income.
 But, remember what Grandma used to say about putting all your eggs in one basket?
 Rules change (frequently), markets crash and tenants leave.
+You’ll find that property isn’t really passive income at all.
 You need another secondary income stream to sit alongside your property business if that’s what you’ve chosen.

 The Internet has made information the biggest product in the World.
 Everybody needs it and people will pay for it.
 This is where the opportunity lies to make limitless passive income.
 You don’t need a product or even a website (although one is preferable to give yourself a better chance), you can make really good money promoting other people’s products.
 Then, when you get good at it, you can start promoting your own products.
 What can you promote?
 Basically anything!
 But to be good at it and ensure it works you’ll need training.
 You can’t just go gung-ho and plaster affiliate links all over your posts to Facebook and forums.
 You need to learn about the psychology of selling and how to promote properly.